sgmurphy/wordpress-plugins/wp-dark-mode/readme.txt

 16. **Social Share** - Social share icons allow your website visitors to share your content with ease.
 With plenty of cool social media icon templates and share count displays, this is the only dark mode plugin that supports dedicated social share buttons.
 17. **Exclude WP Dark Mode from Caching** - Enable this feature to exclude WP Dark Mode from server-side caching and ensure a seamless dark mode transition.
 18. **Device-wise Dark Mode Toggle** - Easily choose where to display the dark mode switch: Desktop, Mobile, or Tablet.
+19. **Dark Mode Analytics** - Track how many times site visitors have used dark mode in a certain period from the analytics menu and your WordPress Admin Dashboard.

 👁️ [View Demo](https://go.wppool.dev/fuUK) | 🚀  [Get the Premium Version](https://go.wppool.dev/TtP)